onflow/nft-storefront/README.md

 ## Usage

-Each account that wants to offer NFTs for sale installs a `Storefront`, and then lists individual sales within that `Storefront` as `SaleOffer` resources.
+Each account that wants to offer NFTs for sale installs a `Storefront`, and then lists individual sales within that `Storefront` as `Listing` resources.

 There is one `Storefront` per account that handles sales of all NFT types for that account.

-Each `SaleOffer` can list one or more cut percentages.
+Each `Listing` can list one or more cut percentages.
 Each cut is delivered to a predefined address.
 Cuts can be used to pay listing fees or other considerations.

-Each NFT may be listed in one or more `SaleOffer` resources.
+Each NFT may be listed in one or more `Listing` resources.
-The validity of each `SaleOffer` can easily be checked.
+The validity of each `Listing` can easily be checked.

-Purchasers can watch for `SaleOffer` events and check the NFT type and ID to see if they wish to buy the offered item.
+Purchasers can watch for `Listing` events and check the NFT type and ID to see if they wish to buy the offered item.

-Marketplaces and other aggregators can watch for `SaleOffer` events and list items of interest.
+Marketplaces and other aggregators can watch for `Listing` events and list items of interest.